-The latest data in Figure 17 shows that there has been a continued increase from the previous monitoring period in levels of household waste per capita collected, where the level of household waste collected has reached its highest point since recordings had begun in

-2010.
-Levels are now above the Core Strategy baseline figure of 362kg.
+The latest data in Figure 16 shows that for the first time since 2018-2019, there has been a decrease from the previous monitoring period in levels of household waste per capita collected.
+Levels are still above the Core Strategy baseline figure of 362kg.